 For those with little experience, a Standard account type can be a soft entry to trading into high-risk financial instruments such as Forex and other CFDs.
 When trading forex under a standard account type, traders pay no additional commission fees, with all-inclusive spreads as low as 0.4 pips with Axi and 1.0 pips for those trading with GO Markets.
 View the Axi standard vs Pro comparison.

 Both online brokers offer customers an ECN-style account type with institutional grade spreads and low commission fees.
-Designed for scalping, high volume trading and Expert Advisor strategies, ECN accounts charge a flat rate commission fee per trade, rather than brokers receiving compensated through the spread as with a Standard account.
+Designed for scalping, high volume trading and Expert Advisor strategies, ECN accounts charge a flat rate commission fee per trade, rather than brokers receiving compensation through the spread as with a Standard account.
 When comparing flat rate commission fees charged by the forex brokers, GO Markets customers incur lower trading costs.
 GO Plus+ account holders pay an AUD $6 round-turn commission fee, while Axi Pro account holders are charged USD $7.

 There are no differences between Axi’s Standard and Pro accounts apart from pricing structure, yet GO Markets provides GO Plus+ (ECN account) customers gain enhanced customer support through a dedicated account manager.